Privoce/vocechat-doc/docs/faq.md

 ## Is there a backdoor?

-VoceChat has no backdoor, no data collection, everything is hosted on your own server, even the license mechanism is based on RSA and runs locally.
+VoceChat has no backdoor, no user data collection, everything is hosted on your own server, even the license mechanism is based on RSA and runs locally.

+#### Telemetry Notice
+To measure global self-hosted installations and activity, our frontend utilizes a lightweight, privacy-focused tool called Umami.
+Your privacy is fully protected: we use zero cookies, never log IP addresses, chat history, or personal data, and only collect anonymous usage counts and device types.

 ## Can't receive notification?